 Although hemorrhoids and colon cancer are two very different conditions, they can share similar symptoms.
 This guide will help you learn about the different signs.

 Noticing blood in your stool for the first time is understandably alarming.
-The good news is, it’s likely that blood in your stool is an indication of hemorrhoids, which, while not much fun, aren’t generally a serious medical condition.
+The good news is that it’s likely that blood in your stool is an indication of hemorrhoids, which while not much fun, aren’t generally a serious medical condition.

-Hemorrhoids are actually swollen veins located in the anus and rectum area, and they’re quite common: About 80 percent of all Americans experience hemorrhoids at some point in their lives.
+Hemorrhoids are actually swollen veins located in the anus and rectum area, and they’re quite common: Approximately half of all adults experience hemorrhoids by the age of 50.
 They can be internal (inside the rectum or anus) or external (on, or protruding from, the rectum or anus), and symptoms can range from no or mild discomfort to significant pain, itchiness and bleeding.

 While the exact cause of hemorrhoids is unknown, they’re most likely to occur when there’s an increase in pressure in the area, such as when you strain to have a bowel movement, for example.
 They’re more likely to occur during pregnancy, aging, sitting for long periods of time, chronic constipation or diarrhea, straining or lifting heavy objects.